Spectory/sql_dev/README.md

 Sequences
 ---------
-By default tables are created with an primary `id` integer column. the value of this this filed is determined by the table `sequence`.
+By default tables are created with an primary `id` integer column.
+The value of this this filed is determined by the table `sequence`.
 This is what makes sure ids are unique and not null, as primary keys requires.

 Some DB's allows us to create a costume sequence.
 Assuming we use Postgres, we want models Potion & Charms that share an unique magical_id, and use that as our primary key.